gvwilson/thirdbit/src/fiction/iffy/index.md

 There were other tunnels,
 though,
 big enough for people and heavy equipment.
-Some were dense with red flags marked "collapse" or "chronic instability".
+Some were dense with red flags marked "collapse" or "unstable patrols".
 She puzzled over the second of those before suddenly realizing that the web of tunnels wasn't centered on the Niobium base.
 Instead,